Last Updated on June 2, 2023 by Toya

 - Cranberries – Cranberries contain 11.97 grams of carbs and 3.6 grams of fiber per 100 grams of fruit.
 This means that 100 grams of cranberries contain roughly 8.37 grams of net carbs.

-How many carbs are in this keto berry smoothie?
+How many carbs are in a berry smoothie?

-There are only 6.9 grams of net carbs in this easy mixed berry smoothie.
-This smoothie, like many others that are low carb contains most of its carbs from the mixed berries which contain natural sugars and thus more carbs than the other foods your able to eat on the keto diet.
+On the other hand, there are only 6.9 grams of net carbs in this easy keto mixed berry smoothie.
+This smoothie, gets most of its carbs from the cranberries and strawberries which contain some natural sugars and thus has a little more carbs than one would normally expect for keto foods.
+Nonetheless, it can easily fit into your low carb or keto lifestyle.

 Add the raspberries, the almond milk, and the greek yogurt into the blender as well.